I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbioctl/ni-usbioctl-ioctl-usb-start-tracking-for-time-sync.md

 <p>The driver stack disables those interrupts when it receives and completes the <a href="buses._ioctl_usb_stop_tracking_for_time_sync">IOCTL_USB_STOP_TRACKING_FOR_TIME_SYNC</a> request.  </p>

-<p>When this IOCTL request completes, the USB driver stack enables certain interrupts from the host controller to keep track of closest frame/microframe boundary in order  to predict the system QPC value with accuracy.
-Enabling the hardware interrupts adds an overhead to the power consumption because the CPU wakes up every 2.048 seconds when working in the D0 power state.
-Therefore we recommend that the caller should register for time sync services only when needed.</p>

-<p>The driver stack disables those interrupts when it receives and completes the <a href="buses._ioctl_usb_stop_tracking_for_time_sync">IOCTL_USB_STOP_TRACKING_FOR_TIME_SYNC</a> request.  </p>

-<p>When this IOCTL request completes, the USB driver stack enables certain interrupts from the host controller to keep track of closest frame/microframe boundary in order  to predict the system QPC value with accuracy.
-Enabling the hardware interrupts adds an overhead to the power consumption because the CPU wakes up every 2.048 seconds when working in the D0 power state.
-Therefore we recommend that the caller should register for time sync services only when needed.</p>

-<p>The driver stack disables those interrupts when it receives and completes the <a href="buses._ioctl_usb_stop_tracking_for_time_sync">IOCTL_USB_STOP_TRACKING_FOR_TIME_SYNC</a> request.  </p>

-<p>When this IOCTL request completes, the USB driver stack enables certain interrupts from the host controller to keep track of closest frame/microframe boundary in order  to predict the system QPC value with accuracy.
-Enabling the hardware interrupts adds an overhead to the power consumption because the CPU wakes up every 2.048 seconds when working in the D0 power state.
-Therefore we recommend that the caller should register for time sync services only when needed.</p>

-<p>The driver stack disables those interrupts when it receives and completes the <a href="buses._ioctl_usb_stop_tracking_for_time_sync">IOCTL_USB_STOP_TRACKING_FOR_TIME_SYNC</a> request.  </p>

-<p>When this IOCTL request completes, the USB driver stack enables certain interrupts from the host controller to keep track of closest frame/microframe boundary in order  to predict the system QPC value with accuracy.
-Enabling the hardware interrupts adds an overhead to the power consumption because the CPU wakes up every 2.048 seconds when working in the D0 power state.
-Therefore we recommend that the caller should register for time sync services only when needed.</p>

-<p>The driver stack disables those interrupts when it receives and completes the <a href="buses._ioctl_usb_stop_tracking_for_time_sync">IOCTL_USB_STOP_TRACKING_FOR_TIME_SYNC</a> request.  </p>

 ## -requirements
 <table>
 <tr>